devdemon/DevDemon-Docs/channel_ratings/tags/rating.rst

 Conditionals
 ****************************

-{if rating:no_items}
+{if rating:no_rating}
 ======================
-This tag will conditionally display the code inside the tag if there are no items to display.
+This tag will conditionally display the code inside the tag if there are no ratings to display.

 **********************
 Example